 The performance of the main apartment block will not be affected by the larger extension.
-In line with good practice the new transfer deck installed at 6th floor will be capable of supporting the collapse load of the 7th floor and roof of the extension.
+In line with good practice the new transfer deck installed at 6th floor will be capable of supporting the collapse load of the 6th floor walls and roof.

-SITE CONSTRAINTS 4.6
+4.6 SITE CONSTRAINTS